prometheus-community/promql-langserver/doc/proposals/2019_generated promql parser.md

 status: WIP
 owner: slrtbtfs
 ---
-# Replacing the PromQL Parser with a generated parser
+# Replacing the PromQL Parser with a Generated Parser

 ## Motivation

-### Current state of the parser
+### Current State of the Parser

-Currently the PromQL utilizes a handwritten recursive descent parser, that has been written five years ago and hasn't seen large changes since then.
-It seems that none of the active members of the Prometheus project has a deep understanding of the parser code and is willing to maintain it or review complex PRs on it (based on the discussion of <https://github.com/prometheus/prometheus/pull/6061>).
+Currently, the PromQL query engine utilizes a handwritten, recursive-descent parser, that was written five years ago and hasn't seen large changes since then.
+It seems that none of the active members of the Prometheus project has a deep understanding of the parser code and is willing to maintain it or review complex PRs on it (based on the discussion in <https://github.com/prometheus/prometheus/pull/6061>).

-Also there seem to be some hidden features and edge cases that nobody is aware of (See <https://github.com/prometheus/prometheus/pull/6198> and <https://github.com/prometheus/prometheus/issues/6065>).
+There also seem to be some hidden features and edge cases that nobody is aware of (see <https://github.com/prometheus/prometheus/pull/6198> and <https://github.com/prometheus/prometheus/issues/6065>).

-The code seems to be far more complex than necessary and before continuing feature development on it, major refactoring would be needed.
+The code seems to be far more complex than necessary and would require significant refactoring before continuing to develop new features on it.

-### Using the parser for the upcoming language server
+### Using the Parser for the Upcoming Language Server

-For the upcoming PromQL language Server (see [proposal](https://github.com/slrtbtfs/promql-lsp/blob/master/doc/proposals/2019_promql-language-server.md)) it is necessary to analyze PromQL queries.
+The upcoming PromQL language Server (see [proposal](https://github.com/slrtbtfs/promql-lsp/blob/master/doc/proposals/2019_promql-language-server.md)) requires a parser in order to analyze PromQL queries.

-For this it is intended to use the same PromQL parser as prometheus.
-To enable that use case, changes to the parser have been [proposed](https://github.com/slrtbtfs/promql-lsp/blob/master/doc/proposals/2019_promql-parser-improvements.md).
+For purposes of compatibility, maintainability, and code reuse, it is intended for the language server to use the same PromQL parse as Prometheus.
+To enable that use case, some enhancements to the existing parser have been [proposed](https://github.com/slrtbtfs/promql-lsp/blob/master/doc/proposals/2019_promql-parser-improvements.md).
 These mainly concern the _output_ of the parser and have already been partly implemented.

-However some of the features described there, like error recovery, would be quite hard to implement with the current parser.
+However, some of the features described there, such as error recovery, would be difficult to implement in the existing parser.

-#### Producing a deeper syntax tree
+#### Producing a Deeper Syntax Tree

-Consider the query:
+Consider the following PromQL query:

     metric{label=="value", foo~="ba."}[5m] offset 3h

-This is how the corresponding syntax tree looks like with the current parser:
+The corresponding syntax tree produced by the current parser looks something like the following:

     |---- MatrixSelector: metric{label=="value", foo~="ba."}[5m] offset 3h

-This is ok if all we want to do is evaluating PromQL queries.
-Actually the PromQL query engine expects this simplified format.
+This syntax tree is sufficient if the only goal is evaluating PromQL queries.
+In fact, the PromQL query engine expects this simplified format.

-However, for using the data from the parser for things like autocompletion that works almost anywhere in the code, generating helpful error messages, showing function signatures and documentation while editing queries, etc., it isn't.
-Here a structure like this would be more appropriate:
+However, it is insufficient for more involved use cases, such as: auto-completion that works almost anywhere in the code, generating helpful error messages, showing function signatures and documentation while editing queries, etc.
+Instead, a syntax tree structured as follows would be more appropriate:

     |---- OffsetModifier: metric{label=="value", foo~="ba."}[5m] offset 3h
     . . . |---- MatrixSelector: metric{label=="value", foo~="ba."}[5m]